 Of great concern is that even though women were over-represented among the unemployed in June (57% of the unemployed were women, using the broad definition) and among those who lost their jobs over the entire period from February to June (58%), they are under-represented in the income support provided.
-Only 41% of the UIF/UIF-TERS beneficiaries and 34% of those who had been paid the Covid-19 SRDG in June were women.
+Only 41% of the UIF/UIF-TERS beneficiaries and 34% of those who had been paid the COVID-19 SRDG in June were women.
 That fewer women have received the SRDG is likely because it cannot be held concurrently with another social grant such as the CSG.
 Unemployed women are effectively being penalised if they are also the main caregiver to children.

-Another noteworthy finding from the Wave 2 data is that men have benefitted more from the reopening of some school grades and childcare services in June.
-In earlier work which found that women and men were spending more time on childcare during the first phase of lockdowns, the question was raised whether this might result in a longer-term shift in the distribution of childcare (Alon et al 2020; Casale and Posel 2020; Hupkau and Petrongolo 2020).
+Another noteworthy finding from the Wave 2 data is that men have benefitted more from the reopening of the weak which is an and the period of the weak which is a period of the weak which raised whether this might result in a longer-term shift in the distribution of childcare (Alon et al 2020; Casale and Posel 2020; Hupkau and Petrongolo 2020).
 In other words, this unprecedented 'social experiment' within households might have a transformative effect if men formed new attachments with their children or became more accustomed to childcare work.
 The results in this paper cast doubt on this prediction however.

 Among those living with children, the hours men reported spending on childcare fell by more between April and June than the hours women reported spending on childcare.
 As a result, the gender gap in childcare hours grew between April and June.
 In June, women living with children were spending on average 3.3 more hours per day on childcare than men living with children, up from 2.9 more hours in April (and this gap would be even larger if we were to factor in that more women live with children).
-This suggests that as time passes men are reverting to pre-Covid childcare levels faster than women.
+This suggests that as time passes men are reverting to pre-COVID childcare levels faster than women.

 Finally, the Wave 2 data show that the self-reported effects of childcare on labour market outcomes during the lockdown were more severe for women.
 Twice as many women than men found childcare to negatively affect their ability to work, to work the same hours as before lockdown, and to search for work.
-Together, these findings suggest that the Covid-19 crisis and ongoing lockdown have disproportionately affected women and their prospects in the labour market.
+Together, these findings suggest that the COVID-19 crisis and ongoing lockdown have disproportionately affected women and their prospects in the labour market.